Leukemia is a type of cancer that affects the body's white blood cells (WBCs).

 - Imaging studies.
 These may include an X-ray, CT scan, MRI, or ultrasound to check for an enlarged spleen or liver, and also to rule out any other possible causes of a child's symptoms.

 - Lumbar puncture.
-Also called a spinal tap, this procedure uses a hollow needle to remove a small amount of cerebrospinal fluid (the fluid surrounding the brain and spinal cord) for examination in a lab.
-Cancerous WBCs can collect in this area.
+Also called a spinal tap, this procedure uses a hollow needle to remove a small amount of cerebrospinal fluid (CSF, the fluid surrounding the brain and spinal cord) for examination in a lab.
+Cancerous WBCs can collect around the brain and spinal cord.

 - Chromosomal tests.
 By analyzing DNA from a child's blood or bone marrow, doctors can tell whether the Philadelphia chromosome is present.
 They also can tell how many cancer cells are in the blood at any given time.